 Our Elementary Program

-(Grades 1st - 5th) has a unique blend of farm, art, and forest concepts infused into a developmentally appropriate curriculum designed specifically for our 7 - 12 -year-old students.
-Each grade has its' own indoor homeroom space designed to lend itself to a variety of learning materials and tools, including a grade level library, project tables, spaces to work independently on desks, appropriate sized chairs, heating/cooling, natural light, spaces for each student to hang their backpacks and extra clothing & gear.
+(Grades 1st - 5th) has a unique blend of farm, art, and forest concepts infused into a developmentally appropriate curriculum designed specifically for our 7 - 12 year-old students.
+Each grade has its' own indoor homeroom space designed to lend itself to a variety of learning materials and tools, including a grade level library, project tables, spaces to work independently on desks, art supplies, a writing center, appropriate sized chairs, heating/cooling, natural light, spaces for each student to hang their backpacks and extra clothing & gear.

 Focus & Skills

 A heightened awareness and appreciation of the great outdoors

 A budding knowledge of a variety of art forms

 A growing understanding of where their food comes from and its health benefits